 Beargrass Creek and Pawpaw Creek are both typical agricultural watersheds with no urban influence.
 Both are approximately 85% row crop agriculture and there are many hog, chicken and cattle operations in the watersheds.
-At the upland Beargrass Creek gage site(treatment watershed), 750 water samples have been analyzed from 2014-2016.
-At the gage site near the confluence of the Eel River (EDF site), 550 water samples have been analyzed between 2014-2016.
-At the upland Pawpaw Creek gage site (reference watershed), 725 water samples have been analyzed from 2014-2016.
-There have been six Manchester University student technicians involved with this project and one Master's student from the University of Minnesota.
+At the upland Beargrass Creek gage site (treatment watershed), nearly 1,000 water samples have been analyzed from 2014-2017.
+At the gage site near the confluence of the Eel River (EDF site), 750 water samples have been analyzed between 2014-2017.
+At the upland Pawpaw Creek gage site (reference watershed), nearly 1,000 water samples have been analyzed from 2014-2017.
+There have been eight Manchester University student technicians involved with this project and one Master's student from the University of Minnesota.
 Herb Manifold worked graduated through the Environmental Studies Program at Manchester University in 2012 and worked two years as the Environmental Studies Scholar (2012-2014).
 Herb assisted with the installation and early technical work on the pairedwatershed research.
 In 2014 Herb was accepted into the graduate program at the University of Minnesota.
 His research examined nitrogen throughout Beargrass watershed.
 His thesis, "Nitrogen Budget for Beargrass Creek Watershed: A Baseline Study for a 45 Percent Nitrogen Reduction Goal" helped to set a target for nitrogen reduction in agricultural watersheds.

 The paired watershed research initiative has been a remarkable journey.
-The initiative has provided opportunities in scientific research, teaching, public outreach, positive economic contribution, and opportunities to build a cultural conservation bridge between agriculture and environmental sciences directed toward stream ecological integrity.
+The initiative has provided opportunities in scientific research, education, public outreach, positive economic contribution, and opportunities to build a cultural conservation bridge between agriculture and environmental sciences directed toward stream ecological integrity.
 There is a common thread of care for the earth that sustains humankind notwithstanding slightly different cultural views of how to reach the goal of a strong and viable agricultural industry and ecologically healthy watersheds.
 These are not mutually exclusive.
 But for continued forward movement sustainable long-term financial resources will be required.
 Futuristic projects like Beargrass Creek and Pawpaw Creek will require decades of additional work that must be passed across generations.
+I am hopeful the local producers and ICMC/ISA will consider continued financial support for this special project.